Research has found a possible link between certain artificial colours used in food and problems with hyperactivity in children.

 - E129 (allura red)

-These colours are used in a number of foods, including soft drinks, sweets, cakes and ice cream.
+These colours are used in several foods, including soft drinks, sweets, cakes and ice cream.

 Should my child avoid these food colours?

-If your child is hyperactive, or has attention deficit hyperactivity disorder (ADHD), there's some evidence to suggest that avoiding the six food colours may help.
+If your child is hyperactive, or has attention deficit hyperactivity disorder (ADHD), there's some evidence to suggest that avoiding these 6 food colours may help.